fhem/fhem-rhasspy/README.md

 Required tags:
 * Value
 * Device
-* Hour or Min or Sec
+* Hour or Min or Sec or Hourabs

 Optional tags:
 * Room